 Media helps in two ways: One, it hammers home your main points in a different format.
 Two, it breaks up blocks of text to make your post more digestible and easier on the eyes.
 Be sure to always credit the image source, though!
 You can get free high-res images from Unsplash or Creative Commons.

 Edited to perfection.
 This is the next step, but I wanted to point it out here as well.
-Editing is a key part of content creation.
+Editing is a key part of content creation and there are tons of great tools to help.
 You should have multiple waves of editing for different purposes, but more on that in the next section.

 Speaking of perfection, here’s a great quote by Vince Lombardi:

 “Perfection is not attainable, but if we chase perfection, we can catch excellence.”